guanqiliang/guanqiliang.github.com/index.md

 # News

+[05/2025] One paper accepted by IEEE/ASME Transactions on Mechatronics (T-MECH)!

 [04/2025] I am awarded the DAAD AInet Fellowship for 2025.

 [04/2025] I am selected for the [RSS Pioneers 2025](https://sites.google.com/view/rsspioneers2025/).